 Spoken communication: on the phone, in person, at speaking gigs, in webinars/videos

 I think we can all agree there’s a difference between “Good evening, sir” and “Heya, how’s it going?” as greetings.
-The same goes for everything we talk and write.
+The same goes for everything we say and write.
 The words you choose to communicate with for your business can say a lot more than you think.
 If you’re aiming for a friendly, casual vibe, the words and phrases you use should back that up.
 A mismatch just causes confusion in potential customers.

 As with visuals, when it comes to verbals you again want to be consistent.
 Mood swings are not something you want your business to be known for.